Group-9-VUW/Mission-Control/project_requirement/section-3-4.md

 the need for an internet connection.

 #### Minimum Map Precision
 Our software should have a minimum precision of 3 metres on map features.
-That is, features must be no more than 3 metres away from their true position (i.e. the rockets positional data should always be within 3 meters of it.)
+That is, features must be no more than 3 metres away from their true position (i.e. the rockets positional data should always be within 3 metres of it.)

 #### Maximum GUI response time
 The GUI must have a response of time of less than 25 milliseconds.
 External factors such as network requests are exempt from this requirement.